jlongster/es6-macros/README.md

 implement syntactic ES6 features that can be easily compiled out to ES5 JavaScript, which can be used today everywhere.

+**Warning**: This is still in development and most of these features are not completely compliant with ES6 yet.
+I wouldn't recommend using it for production code yet.

 Currently implemented:

 * destructuring (including elision and rest)